 I worked as a reporter before ultimately landing roles at various ad agencies on the account services side of the business.
 By the time I made the full-time shift to copywriting in 2004, I had a decade of experience collaborating with clients, art directors, merchandisers, vendors, and executives.
 From picking up visual cues that elevate brand messaging to creating persuasive online content using nuanced emotional triggers, I received a well-rounded education by working closely with branding specialists and savvy e-tailers.
 The result is copy that fuses the storytelling aspects of journalism with the know-how of a seasoned marketer.

 In my experience working both in-house and at agencies, I’ve used my words and ideas to promote products and services in all types of industries — including interior design, education, e-commerce, fashion, beauty, health, real estate, and packaged goods.
 I’ve written taglines, brochures, web content, catalog copy, ads, product packaging, email and social campaigns, advertorials, newsletters, product descriptions, SEO content, video content, trade articles, and press releases.
-In 2013, I published a book called The Life & Luck of a Bachelorista.
 When the timing's right, I also write pieces for a local news outlet.

 YOU CAN'T FAKE IT

 Writing is similar to music.
 When content is professionally written, it has cadence.
 A composition may seem effortless because it flows, but hitting the right tone, selecting the perfect word, and nailing the message are all practiced things.
 You can't fake it.

 When you’re engaged in an interesting conversation, it’s often the things you don’t say that keeps the small talk flowing.
 It’s the same idea with writing.
 When a message is concise and honest, it cuts through the clutter, emphasizing what matters.
 To me, that's writing at its finest.